-Malapascua Exotic Dive Resort was the first dive shop ever opened in the island.
+Malapascua Exotic Dive Resort was the first dive shop ever opened on the island.
 Dick de Boer, Dutch nationality, was the one first ever dived with the Thresher Shark at Monad Shoal where is a worldwide attraction now.
-He and his wife decided to build a resort and a dive shop, and now it became 5-star resort and National Geographic Dive Centre.
-The dive shop has expanded over the years, and they have the best gears, instructors and Divemasters in the island.
+He and his wife decided to build a resort and a dive shop, and now it became a 5-star resort and National Geographic Dive Centre.
+The dive shop has expanded over the years, and they have the best gears, instructors, and Divemasters in the island.

-Exotic, as what locals call it, has wide range of rooms from super deluxe to GoPro lodge, where I stayed.
-They have in-site restaurant that serves meals and beverages.
+Exotic, as what locals call it, has a wide range of rooms from super deluxe to GoPro lodge, where I stayed.
+They have an in-site restaurant that serves meals and beverages.

 Phone: (+63) 32-4065428